bigmms/bigmms.github.io/_pages/about.md

 I am an Associate Professor in the Department of Computer Science and Engineering at Yuan Ze University.
 I direct the Multimedia BigData System (BigMMS) Lab.
 My primary research area is computer vision, closely integrated with deep learning, autonomous vehicles, knowledge representation/reasoning, and human-computer interaction.

 I am actively looking for motivated students to join my group!
 Generally students doing research in the BigMMS lab will be expected to commit significant time (40+ hours per week) to their project.
 I'd be happy to talk more in office hours.
-If you are interested in working with me, feel free to reach out to me or come talk to me during my [office hour](https://www.cse.yzu.edu.tw/api/class_stay/bhchen.pdf).
+If you are interested in working with me, feel free to reach out to me or come talk to me during my office hour.
+Sign up [here](https://calendly.com/bhchen/15min)!

 What's New
 ======